Front-End VS Back-End Developer Salary

 Nevertheless, the salary significantly depends on several factors, including location, company, experience, selected programming language or framework, and product’s complexity.

-In recent years, there has been a high demand for Front-end developers, which means there is great competitiveness between the specialists.
+In recent years, there has been a high demand for Front-end developers for dedicated development teams, which means there is great competitiveness between the specialists.
 It is much easier to master this side of development compared to the Back-end.
 However, the latter programmers usually receive higher salaries.
 Whatever your case is, Qubit Labs is ready to help you out.
-We have a proven experience in the industry and can easily find the necessary developers for your project.
+We have proven experience in the industry and can easily find the necessary developers for your project.
 Our company has access to a pool of top-notch Ukrainian specialists.
 If you are ready to turn your ideas into reality, feel free to drop us a line!